Tonight (Iggy Pop song)

 "Tonight" is a song written by David Bowie and Iggy Pop for the latter's second solo studio album, Lust for Life (1977).
 The song was later made into the title-track for Bowie's own album Tonight (1984).

 David Bowie version

-Bowie covered the song with guest singer Tina Turner in 1984 for his sixteenth studio album of the same name.
+David Bowie covered the song with guest singer Tina Turner in 1984 for his sixteenth studio album of the same name.
 One of three Iggy Pop covers on the album, it was recorded as a duet with Turner, but the single release was only credited to Bowie.
 The original spoken-word introduction to the 1977 version, establishing that the lyric is addressed to a lover dying of a heroin overdose, was excised from Bowie's version because Bowie regarded it as an "idiosyncrasy" of Iggy Pop that did not match his own personal vocabulary.
 Bowie also stated that he didn't want to "inflict" that part of the song on Tina Turner, either.
 The reggae-style song, which features a repeated sample from Aretha Franklin's version of "Spanish Harlem", reached No. 53 on both the UK Singles Chart and the Billboard Hot 100.